darinz/DL/10_Advanced_Architectures/05_few_shot_learning.md

         # Predict
         return -dists
 ```
+*This code computes class prototypes and classifies queries by their distance to each prototype.*

 ### 3.2 Optimization-Based Methods
 These methods, like MAML, learn initial parameters that can be quickly adapted to new tasks with a few gradient steps (see Meta-Learning guide).

+> **Key Insight:** Optimization-based methods are powerful for tasks where rapid adaptation is needed.

 ### 3.3 Memory-Based Methods
 Models like Matching Networks use external memory to store and retrieve examples for comparison.

+> **Did you know?** Memory-augmented networks can "remember" rare or previously unseen classes by storing examples in an external memory.

 ## 4. Applications
 - Medical image classification
 - Language modeling with rare words
 - Robotics (learning new tasks quickly)

+> **Key Insight:** Few-shot learning is a stepping stone towards more general and flexible AI.

 ## 5. Further Reading
 - [Snell et al., 2017: Prototypical Networks for Few-shot Learning](https://arxiv.org/abs/1703.05175)